-A quick deep dive to validate the findings showed that he had had made his numbers, but only through short term thinking and aggressive leadership styles.
+A quick deep dive to validate the findings showed that he had made his numbers, but only through short-term thinking and aggressive leadership styles.
 Before the results of his behavior were visible in the performance – e.g. engagement scores – he had been promoted for his next position.

-Her leadership style when collaborating with sub-ordinates was facilitating and connecting.
+Her leadership style when collaborating with subordinates was facilitating and connecting.
 Her teams were coherent, well-performing, and her engagement scores were high.
 Her collaboration with her peers was also outstanding.
-Her peers sought her out for help & advise, because she was always willing to give.
+Her peers sought her out for help & advice because she was always willing to give.

 The dark horse became our favorite!